dariotoman/website/_pages/teaching/eco403_esttab/eco403_using_esttab.md

 And you're good to go!

 ## Storing Estimates
 To store estimates, we use the `eststo` command.
-Let's use the regression from part (b) as an example.
+Let's use  as an example.
 There are two ways to store the estimates using `eststo`:

 ```
 reghdfe lbw did treat [aweight = weight], absorb(year) vce(cluster codmpio)